Small – Underarm 94cm. Length 66.5cm.

 Extra Large – Underarm 117cm.
 Length 66.5cm.

-This pack contains all the yarn required to make the Margaret Tudor design from Tudor Roses in your chosen size and colour of Alice Starmore® Scottish Fleet.
-You will require a copy of TUDOR ROSES (2013 Edition) for the pattern instructions, the Tudor Roses book is available for purchase here.
+This pack contains all the yarn required to make the Margaret Tudor design from Tudor Roses in your chosen size and colour of Alice Starmore Scottish Fleet.
+You will require a copy of the book TUDOR ROSES (2013 or 2017 Edition) for the pattern instructions.

 This design is available in cream or navy Scottish Fleet, see below for detailed images of colours.